ddevault/Craft.Net/README.md

 Craft.Net is a collection of several Minecraft-related .NET libraries.
 You can pick and choose different libraries from Craft.Net to accomplish different tasks.
 The following libraries are included:

+* **Craft.Net.Anvil**: Support for editing Minecraft Anvil worlds
+  * Works with in-memory worlds or on-disk worlds
+  * Can save worlds from Craft.Net.Client to disk
 * **Craft.Net.Client**: A Minecraft multiplayer client library
   * Multiplayer client for connecting to servers
   * Utilities like LastLogin decryption, vanilla server list parsing/modification, etc